 Nevertheless, if society desires to allow mitigating one collision with another, under certain conditions it can be added to the RSS formula under a notion of “blame transitivity,” where responsibility for the complete set of incidents would be assigned to the agent that started the chain of events.
 We chose not to include this possibility in our model, but it can be done.

 The common-sense notion that the “right of way is given, not taken” is also part of the formalities of RSS.
 Consider the example of a car crossing an intersection: A green light provides a legal right of way for the vehicle crossing, but there is another vehicle blocking the junction (say the other vehicle ran a red light).
 In this case, RSS does not give the AV the right to hit the vehicle blocking its way.
 The AV would be at fault under RSS.

 A Software State of Mind

-Logically, to be in a place to criticize the RSS model, you would need to find an accident scenario where the determination of blame through RSS disagrees with “common sense” human judgement.
+Logically, to be in a place to criticize the RSS model, you would need to find an accident scenario where the determination of blame through RSS disagrees with “common sense” human judgment.
 We haven’t found such a scenario, even after going through the National Highway Traffic Safety Administration’s crash typology study of 6 million crashes grouped into 37 scenarios covering 99.4 percent of all those crashes.
 They all fit into the RSS model, and we will publish the analysis as part of the continued open sourcing of RSS.

 Over time, as we collaborate with industry peers, standards bodies and regulators, we will surely discover more scenarios, match them to RSS and, if necessary, update the model – just like human judgment sometimes needs an update.